busovilya/jooble-ir-2018-rock/README.md

 It uses word_tokenize from nltk.tokenize.

 Return:
+- processed_data - list of lists of tokens.

+# StopWords service : drops stop words.
+Port: 13536

+Input:
+- data - list of lists of tokens.
+It uses stopwords from nltk.corpus.

+Return:
-- processed_data - list of tokens.
+- processed_data - list of lists tokens.

 # Stemming service : stemmer for recieved list of tokens.
 Port: 13535

 Input:
-- data - list of tokens.
+- data - list of lists of tokens.

 It uses nltk.stem.porter.

 Return:
-- processed_data - list of term.
+- processed_data - list of lists of term.

 # Service ReverseIndex : executes search by term in inverted index.
 Port: 13538